BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 class a deck can be built with, it was decided to assume it as an entity on its own, even if its only attribute is:

-- name: the name of the type.
+- name ENUM: the name of the type.

 ### Trainer Card